 Lyme Regis is a small coastal town on the south coast of England.
-It lies on the Jurassic Coast, a World Heritage Site famous for its fossils and coastal landforms.
+It lies on the western edge of the Dorset Coast and forms part of the Jurassic Coast, a World Heritage Site famous for its fossils and coastal landforms.
 The town is a popular tourist destination in the summer.

 What were the reasons for coastal management in Lyme Regis?

 The coast at Lyme Regis experiences erosion.
 Much of the town has been constructed on unstable cliffs, which experience some of the highest erosion rates in Europe due to high energy waves from the southwest and its geology.
 The geology of Lyme Regis is a mixture of limestone, resistant to erosion, and clay, vulnerable to erosion.
 The clay lies on limestone, so as the clay erodes, the cliffs are vulnerable to landslides.
 Therefore, houses, roads and farmland are at risk of cliff landslides.